jdkula/ConceptCombat/README.md

 This was basically my first real try at using Unity, and it definetly looks like it.
 I'm keeping it around because I may want to come back to this idea at some point, but I'll probably end up re-engineering it with my now-better understanding of Unity.

+A few of the sound effects are from Undertale.